Get answers to frequently asked questions

 However, we have a robust community of HMS HealthTech Fellows who have previously completed our program and serve as current mentors and instructors.

-The curriculum of the fellowship begins with an intensive 10-day bootcamp and then transitions into field work.
-The bootcamp will be taught by instructors who have previously gone through a Biodesign program, HMS faculty and industry mentors of various disciplines.
-During the fieldwork experience, fellows will have access to a team coach and other mentors from the Boston healthcare ecosystem.
+The curriculum of the fellowship begins with an intensive bootcamp of roughly 1.5-2 weeks, then transitions into field work.
+Educational content throughout the fellowship isis taught by instructors who have previously completed a Biodesign program, HMS faculty, faculty from Harvard-affiliated hospitals, and industry mentors of various disciplines.
+For project feedback and support, fellows have access to a dedicated team coach, advisors, and other mentors from the broader Boston healthcare ecosystem

 Where will fellows conduct clinical observation?